afsuarez/mapsforge-cordova-plugin/README.md

 + ``initialize(String mapFilePath, {onSuccess, onError}*)``: You should call this method before any other one, and provide it with the absolute map file path.
 + ``getTile([double lat, double lng, byte zoom], {onSuccess, onError}*)``: This method is the one that provides the tiles, generating them if their are not in the cache.
 Despite the ``onSuccess`` function is optional, you should provide a valid function since this method will return the tile's path to your ``onSuccess`` function.
++ ``setCacheEnabled(boolean enabled, {onSuccess, onError}*)``: Enables or disables the cache.
+If disabled, the plugin will generate the tiles always from scratch.
+Cache is enabled by default.
++ ``setExternalCache(boolean external, {onSuccess, onError}*)``: Sets whether or not the cache should be placed in the internal memory or in the SD card.
+By default it is placed in SD card, so devices with not too much memory have a better performance.
++ ``setMapFile(String absolutePath, {onSuccess, onError}*)``: Sets the map file to be used for rendering to the map specified by its absolute path.
++ ``setMaxCacheAge(long milliseconds, {onSuccess, onError}*)``: Sets the age for the generated images.
+This means that when the cache is being cleaned, all images younger than the specified value will be kept in the cache in order to avoid deleting images that are being used at the moment.
++ ``setMaxCacheSize(int sizeInMB, {onSuccess, onError}*)``: Sets the maximum size for the cache.
+This size must be specified in megabytes.
+If there is not that space available, the cache will fit the maximum size.
++ ``setTileSize(int size, {onSuccess, onError}*)``: Sets the tile size.
+By default the tile size is set to 256.
++ ``setCacheCleaningTrigger(int sizeInMB, {onSuccess, onError}*)``: This method sets the size in megabytes that will remain always available in memory in order to avoid that the application uses all space available.
++ ``destroyCacheOnExit(boolean destroy, {onSuccess, onError}*)``: Sets a flag to destroy the cache when the ``onDestroy`` method is called.
++ ``onDestroy({onSuccess, onError}*)``: Deletes the cache depending on the flag state.

 As an example, a [Leaflet](http://www.leafletjs.com) code will be provided below:
 ```